Option pricing in exponential L\'evy models with transaction costs: The model

 \subsection{Portfolio dynamics with transaction costs}

-In this section we introduce the market model with proportional transaction costs that generalizes the model of \cite{DaPaZa93}.
+In this section we follow the framework of \cite{Kab16} and introduce a market model with proportional transaction costs that generalizes \cite{DaPaZa93}.
 Let us consider a portfolio composed by one risk-free asset $B$ (bank account) paying a fixed interest rate $r > 0$ and a stock $S$.
 We denote by $Y$ the number of shares of the stock $S$ that the investor holds.
 The state of the portfolio at time $t\in [t_0,T]$ is $(B^{\pi}_t,Y^{\pi}_t,S_t)$ and evolves following the SDE: